nicholasleblanc/node-backend-auth/README.md

 ### Local Config

 You can create a local environment config file by creating `/src/config/config.local.js`.
 From here you can overwrite any default or environment configuration options.

+### Testing

+There are two options for running tests:

+- `npm test`: Run tests once.
+- `npm run test:watch`: Watch code for changes and re-run tests each time any *.js files are changed.